 Health care workers toil in some of the most difficult circumstances, according to the U.S. Department of Veterans Affairs.
-With recent health crises, the pressure on them has only increased, which means health care workers need to find more ways to de-stress.
+COVID-19 has only increased pressure on them, which means health care workers need to find more ways to de-stress.

 Learn more about the effects of stress on your physical and emotional well-being and get tips on stress management for health care workers.